 During works, there is the potential for temporary impacts on water quality.
 Any construction work has an inherent risk to surface waters and groundwater as a result of pollution.
 Potential contaminants include fuel and oils from mechanical plant and dirty water run-off from the construction site.
-However, taking into account the nature and scale of the works and following mitigation measures, the risk of significant impacts to water are considered to be low.
+However, taking into account the nature and scale of the works and the following mitigation measures, the risk of significant impacts to water are considered to be low.

-Pollution control measures will be detailed in the SEMP and adhered to on site to prevent sediment or other materials entering the water environment (e.g. roadside drainage).
+- The scheme will not entail any in-stream works. - Pollution control measures will be detailed in the SEMP and adhered to on site to prevent sediment or other materials entering the water environment (e.g. roadside drainage).